 “Don’t ever leave it to the next guy to effect change.
 Do it yourself.”

 50 000 people per day die as a result of poverty.
-From those mostly children.
+From those mostly children in developing countries.
 In the same time, amount of multi-millioners increases.
 800 million people go to bed hungry each day.
 Little bit more than that lives in slums.
 Think, how much goods we have, and how much we waste every day.

 Raising animals for food uses 45% of Earth’s total land and is responsible for up to 91% of Amazon destruction, with 1-2 acres of rainforest being cleared every second.
 Animal agriculture is the main cause of deforestation around the world.
 More than 20 percent of the world’s oxygen is produced in the Amazon Rainforest.
 Billions of animals are slaughtered without mercy every year, in systematic and extremely cruel ways.
 What’s more, it takes anywhere between 5,000 and 20,000 litres of water to produce one kilogram of meat.
 Not to mention the energy use.
 Do you want to learn more, or you are ready to go vegan today?
 If you don’t feel comfortable for that step, try to limit meat consumption and buy animal products from eco-farms.